diawyx/calender/README.md

 * 🗓️ **Event Calendar**: A primary interface for viewing, creating, and managing events.
 * 📤 **File Upload System**: An API endpoint (`/upload`) for uploading files, managed by the Node.js backend.
 * 🔔 **Notification System**: A feature to provide real-time notifications to users within the website.
+* 🌙 **Dark Mode**: This feature allows user to operate the app better in a low-light condition.

 ## 4. The CI/CD Pipeline